sureshsubr/bike-sharing-rides/README.md

 jupyter notebook
 ```

-Once jupyter notebook instance is open follow the remaining steps (2-5) in the ipython notebook called `Predicting_bike_sharing_data.ipynb`.
+Once jupyter notebook instance is open follow the remaining instructions for steps #2-#5 in the ipython notebook called `Predicting_bike_sharing_data.ipynb`.

 To exit the environment when you have completed your work session, simply close the terminal window.